RMHogervorst/blog/content/post/2019-03-13-setting-up-csp-on-your-hugo-site.md

 ### So what is in my headers?

-See my '_headers' file [here](), but don't blindly copy it!
-I have a much better way for you later on.
+See my '_headers' file [here](https://github.com/RMHogervorst/blog/blob/master/static/_headers), but don't blindly copy it!
+I have a much better way for you to build this information later on.

 Top of the file: